-We participate in a range of instructor-centered professional development offerings around campus that focus on evidence-based pedagogy and the effective use of technology.
+We participate in a range of instructor-centered professional development offerings around campus that focus on matching evidence-based pedagogy with the effective use of technology.
 We are also available to collaborate on new instructor-focused professional development offerings to meet the needs of departments and teaching teams.

 Available at no charge to all L&S instructional staff, and some programming is available to graduate students.

 If you would like to collaborate on professional development opportunities for your department or teaching team, please contact us with more information about your goals.

 Many of the programs we help to facilitate require registration or application:

 - Blend@UW is typically a 5-day course in which instructors design blended courses that foster deeper, more active learning for students.

 - TeachOnline is a faculty learning community, consisting of two semester-long sessions.
 Session one is entitled “Plan & Design” and gives participants and opportunity to collaboratively explore best practice in online course design while developing a custom design plan.
 Session two is entitled “Facilitation & Management” and offers the opportunity to develop virtual facilitation techniques, create a plan for connecting with students, consider how to best manage your live online course.